Jones-Williams and Jenkins Fly Non-Stop to India.

 After the War, Jones-Williams remained in the Royal Air Force, received the O.B.E.
 In June 1927, and was promoted to Squadron Leader on 1st January, 1928.

 He was a bachelor at the time of his death, during the second attempt to break the World Record for Long Distance flight with Norman Jenkins in the Fairey Monoplane.

 There doesn’t seem to be a great deal of information about Flight Lieutenant Norman H. Jenkins OBE, DFC, DFM, but he was obviously a much decorated war hero and, like Jones-Williams, was excited by the potential opportunities opened up by developments in long distance flight.

-The Fairey Long Range Monoplane was an experimental airplane designed and built in 1928 by Fairey Aviation Company, Ltd., at Hayes, Middlesex, England, for the Royal Air Force to investigate methods of increasing the range of airplanes.
+The Fairey Long Range Monoplane was an experimental aeroplane designed and built in 1928 by Fairey Aviation Company, Ltd., at Hayes, Middlesex, England, for the Royal Air Force, to investigate methods of increasing the range of aeroplanes.
 The agreed price was £15,000.
 It was designed for a crew of two pilots and even had a small bed.
 It had an 82ft wingspan!
 The wood and fabric wings contained petrol tanks with a capacity of 1043 Imperial gallons.
 The high-wing monoplane design allowed a gravity feed to the Napier Lion XIA (Special) engine.
 It produced 530 horsepower at 2,350 r.p.m., and a maximum of 570 horsepower at 2,585 r.p.m., which gave a cruise speed of 110mph and a range in excess of 5000 miles.

 This video has some footage of the Gayford/Nicholetts world record flight in 1933.